 - If the repair is needed because you have not taken care of the property or have damaged it, in this case, it is up to you to get the repair done and to pay for it, even if it was an accident or caused by someone visiting you. - II.
+If you have applied to buy your home, we will only carry out the minimum repairs required to meet our obligations.
+This means, for example, to keep your property wind and watertight and keep the installations for the supply of water, heating and electricity in repair.
+Once you have bought your home, you are responsible for all repairs. - III.
 If we are planning major improvements to your home, such as new windows or a new heating system, we may avoid doing expensive repairs to that part of the building.
 This may mean we patch up, rather than replace an item pending the improvements at a later date.